Enhancing Quantum Annealing via entanglement distribution: Mathematical derivations

-with $U_i[\rho]=U_i \rho U_i^\dagger$ being an arbitrary unitary gate operation (noiseless) and $f\circ g [x] = f[g[x]]$ being the composition operation.
-Given that the probability of a perfect distributed operation (telegate) is given by $x$, then the state $\rho_0$ after $M_D$ distribution steps is given by the binomial distribution:
+with $U_i[\rho]\equiv U_i \rho U_i^\dagger$ being an arbitrary 2-qubit unitary gate operation (noiseless) and $f\circ g [x] \equiv f[g[x]]$ is the composition operation.
+The probability of a perfect distributed operation (telegate) is given by $x$, and so the state $\rho_0$ after $D$ distribution steps is given by the binomial distribution: